-The Indiana Attorney General's Victim Assistance Division is committed to providing services and assistance to victims of crime.
+The Indiana Attorney General's Victim Services and Outreach Division is committed to providing services and assistance to victims of crime.
 The Indiana Constitution guarantees victims of crime fairness, respect, and dignity.
 The office sustains that promise by supporting those affected directly, and indirectly, by crime in Indiana.
 The office provides support by administering the Address Confidentiality and Appellate Victim Programs.

 The Address Confidentiality Program allows victims of domestic violence, sexual assault and stalking who have protective orders to maintain a confidential address through the Attorney General’s Office.
 It’s not witness protection – nor is it a total guarantee of safety.
 It’s simply one thing victims of such crimes can do to help take their lives back.
 Many times, a confidential address is part of a larger, overall safety plan.

 The Indiana Hope Card Program allows anyone with a valid, long-term, order of protection for domestic violence, stalking, and/or sexual assault, to request a card that summarizes the order's most important details.
 Click here for more information.